 635m BP: Second Proterozoic (Cryogenian) Ice Age (see also 2.4 billion years ago); glaciation extends to the equatorial zone.

 800 m BP: Evidence of true polar wander? http://www.princeton.edu/main/news/archive/S15/64/72A37/index.xml?section=newsreleases (2006).

-570m BP: Earth's oceans may all have frozen several times (Nature December 1998) - tipped inclination of the Earth to 66.5 degrees?
+570m BP: Earth's oceans may all have frozen several times (Nature December 1998) - caused by the inclination of the Earth's axis being tipped to 66.5 degrees?
 (Smith, p.183).

 650m BP: Drop stones in Namibia suggest “Snowball Earth”?
 Only life - cyanobacteria and blue-green algae.
 Then after 10 million yrs without rain, volcanoes increase atmospheric CO2 to 10%.
 Then storms; rapid thaw (Horizon, 22/2/01).